 ’84 – ’88 Pontiac Fiero

-The Fiero was supposed to be a sports car, but it took its entire lifespan to get there.
+The rear-wheel drive Fiero was supposed to be a sports car, but it took its entire lifespan to get there.
 The only way GM brass would sign off on the Fiero was if it were positioned as a commuter car – which they did (in fact the four cylinder cars achieved 40 mpg).
 By ’88 all the bits and pieces that should have been on the car at the start were finally in place: 140 hp 2.8 V6, Getrag-designed 5 speed transaxle, dedicated front and rear suspension design (replacing the Chevette/Citation parts bin set-up).
 Unfortunately it was too late to save the Fiero, production dropping from 136,840 in ’84 to 26,402 in ’88.
 Be on the lookout for a yellow ’88 as it’s the only year the color was offered.

 ’79 – ’83 Chevrolet Malibu